 Physical Medicine & Rehabilitation (PM&R) is a comparatively new specialty, having achieved independent board status within the American Board of Medical Specialties in 1947.
 Shortly thereafter, in 1952, the NYMC Department of Rehabilitation Medicine’s PM&R residency training program was established, making it one of the oldest and longest-standing PM&R programs operating today.
 Over the ensuing years, the Department of Rehabilitation Medicine has educated and trained countless numbers of students and residents.
-The American Academy of PM&R’s 75th anniversary publication details the origins and history of PM&R.

 The specialty of PM&R offers a diverse array of clinical areas in which to subspecialize and/or focus one’s practice.
 Some PM&R physicians, also known as physiatrists, treat primarily acquired brain injury cases, while others practice mainly sports and spine medicine.
 Below is a list of areas where physiatrists may pursue advanced fellowship training or focus their areas of practice.